BNP completes purchase of Bank BGZ from Rabobank

-PARIS France's BNP Paribas (BNPP.PA) has completed the purchase of Bank BGZ BGZ.WA, Poland's No.11 lender by assets, from Rabobank for 4.5 billion zlotys (86 billion pounds) as part of a plan to expand in faster-growing markets.
+PARIS France's BNP Paribas (BNPP.PA) has completed the purchase of Bank BGZ BGZ.WA, Poland's No.11 lender by assets, from Rabobank for 4.5 billion zlotys ($1.39 billion) as part of a plan to expand in faster-growing markets.

 Poland has attractive growth prospects and moderate banking penetration at about 70 percent, BNP said in its investor presentation last week.
 The acquisition of BGZ would bring its market share in deposits to around 4 percent.